surniaulula/wpsso-wp-sitemaps/readme.txt

 **Extends the WordPress Sitemaps XML:**

-Improve the WordPress sitemaps XML with article modification times, alternate language URLs, images sitemaps, news sitemaps and more.
+Improve the WordPress sitemaps XML with article modification times, alternate language URLs, news sitemaps, images sitemaps, video sitemaps (requires WPSSO Core Premium for video details) and more.

 <!-- /about -->

 **Includes Post Type Archives:**

-Include post type archive pages in the WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).
+Include missing post type archive pages in WordPress sitemaps (like the WooCommerce shop page and The Events Calendar events page).

 **Includes Alternate Languages:**

 Include [localized pages for Google](https://developers.google.com/search/docs/advanced/crawling/localized-versions#sitemap) (ie. alternate language URLs) from PolyLang and WMPL.

+**Includes Images and Videos:**

+Optionally include images and videos in the WordPress sitemaps XML.
+Note that video information requires the WPSSO Core Premium plugin for video details.

 **Select Post Types and Taxonomies:**